jehartzog/galaxy-autoscale/README.md

 ### containersMin/containersMax

-It will not scale above/below these numbers
+It will not scale above/below these numbers.

 ### connectionsPerContainerMax

-Once the connections per container reaches this number, it will add a single container
+Once the connections per container reaches this number, it will add a single container.

 ### connectionsPerContainerMin

-Once the connections per container reaches this number, it will remove a single container
+Once the connections per container reaches this number, it will remove a single container.

 ## Scaling Interval